HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 * One of the following supported Linux distributions installed:

   * CentOS 7.xx or later
-  * Debian 10.xx or 11.xx
-  * Red Hat Enterprise Linux 7.xx or 8.xx
+  * Red Hat Enterprise Linux 7 or 8
+  * AlmaLinux 9
+  * Debian 10 or 11
-  * Ubuntu Server LTS 18.04.xx or later
+  * Ubuntu Server LTS 18.04 or later

 * You must also have the following software installed: